|

 Make those close to you or who

-aware of your Native Heritage.
+care for you aware of your Native Heritage.

 It might be advisable to wear a